 - Roast the red peppers and the eggplants needed for the ajvar recipe in the oven.

 - Most of the times, I use the third option, because that is the simplest one.
 I am not much into grilling outside (that’s a task for my brother-in-law) and although burning the vegetables on the stove is easy and fast, I still find it more practical to use the oven.

 - However, grilling and burning of the vegetables, add a smoky flavor to the ajvar or roasted red pepper dip, a flavor that you cannot achieve by roasting the red peppers and the eggplants in the oven.

 - To make up for that, I use a little trick: smoked paprika powder.
-It is not quite the same as grilling the vegetables, but still it adds that smoky flavor you are looking for in this ajvar dip.
+It is not quite the same as grilling the vegetables, but still, it adds the smoky flavor you are looking for in this recipe.
 I use a kind of smoked paprika that is not hot, but if you wish you can also use hot smoked paprika.

 - Just keep in mind that the other sort of paprika powder you are using is also hot, and you might want to check while preparing the ajvar just to make sure that the roasted red pepper dip is not hotter than you would like it to be.